onkelhoy/web-components-old/packages/atoms/popup/views/doc/auto/logic.md

 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and the types can you give me the following tables.

 1. properties (columns: name, default-value, type, description)
 2. events (columns: name - ex: 'click', type - ex: CustomEvent<ClickEvent>, description - when its being triggered etc) 3.public functions (columns: name, arguments - ex: arg1:CustomType, arg2?: boolean = true, arg3?: string, description - breif explenation what it does)

-## SOURCE-CODE:
+## SOURCE-CODE

  // utils
-import { html, property, query } from "@papit/tools-utils";
+import { html, property, query } from "@pap-it/system-utils";

 // templates
-import { BaseTemplate } from "@papit/templates-base";
+import { BaseSystem } from "@pap-it/system-base";

 // local
 import { style } from "./style";
 import { State, Variant } from "./types";

-export class Popup extends BaseTemplate {
+export class Popup extends BaseSystem {
   static style = style;

   @query('iz-card') private cardElement!: HTMLDivElement;